 An active mentor is an experienced academic who by mutual consent takes an active interest in the mentee's professional and academic development.
-They are a trusted guide, provider of wise counsel, confidant, advice giver, advocate, advisor, and role model who takes time and demonstrates commitment toward a student's or mentee's academic and professional development.
+They are a trusted guide, provider of wise counsel, confidant, advice giver, advocate, advisor, and role model who takes time and demonstrates commitment to the mentoring relationship.

 The focus of the ARC programme is on the development of independence, leadership, management and engagement skills of those independent researchers in the early stages of their careers.
 The role of the Mentor is to provide support and guidance during the course of the ARC programme.

 - experienced senior academics or researchers;